I'm ready to book. What's next?

 Following the wedding party are the ring bearers and flower girls.
 The ring bearers should give the rings to the best man and the maid of honor once they reach the altar.
 The flower girls will go in front of the bride and spread petals down the aisle for her.

 Last, the bride and her father will walk down the aisle.
 Often, the music will change to a different song for the bride and her father.
 Of course, the bride can also walk down with both parents, someone else that is special to her, or even on her own.
 Though it's not typically done, the bride and groom can also choose to walk down the aisle together.

-For same-sex weddings, both grooms can choose to walk down the aisle with one or both of their parents, someone special, or on their own and both brides can also choose to walk down the aisle with one or both of their parents, someone special, or on their own.
+For same-sex weddings, the couple can choose to walk down the aisle with one or both of their parents, someone special, or on their own.
 They can also choose to walk down the aisle together as a couple.
 In any case, both grooms or both brides would go towards the end of the procession.